-While flooding has historically been a problem in the SHRW, addressing this is essential as precipitation is increasing across Minnesota, and heavy rain events are becoming more common (DNR).
+While flooding has historically been a problem in the SHRW, addressing this is essential as precipitation is increasing across Minnesota, and heavy rain events are becoming more common.
+Average annual peak flow has increased by 69% (DNR, 2023).
 Having a flood protection goal will build resiliency against flooding in the SHRW, protecting agricultural fields and cities against flood damage.
 In addition, culverts and ditches will need to be sized appropriately to handle the increased precipitation.